Morlam Show Notes

 - a senior-level Soi Cowboy businesswoman

 These are the notes to the individual video CD pieces on our show's which have run in venues in San Jose and St. Louis, in 2003.
 Please visit our morlam page for information regarding the culture and musical characteristics of the song form.
-For more information on Jintara Poonlarb, visit our Jintara page.
+For more information on Jintara Poonlarp, visit our Jintara page.
 If you're ready to buy morlam VCDs, click on Morlam Music: A Quick Buyer’s Guide to Starting a Basic Collection for our recommendations.
 For more on Thai culture, visit www.thaioasis.com

-To my knowledge, this is the first time a formal program on morlam music has been delivered in the western world.
+To my knowledge, this is likely the first time a formal program on morlam music has been delivered in the western world.
 I, who understand little Thai and no Lao, have made an attempt to describe the music, the people who sing it, some social-cultural background, and what some of the words mean.
 While this site focuses on morlam, there are other forms of Thai country music that are also popular, most notably Lukthung and String.
 Many morlam singers also sing lukthung, which differs in several ways from morlam.
-My translators have been speakers of central Thai and Lao.
+My translators are speakers of central Thai and Lao.
 If I make any factual errors or omissions, I am happy to stand corrected, and welcome all responses.
 My social commentary is, of course, colored by the fact that I am a westerner.

 - Geoff Alexander